Connic

 Signature Verification

-Every outbound webhook request includes HMAC-SHA256 signatures for security.
-Verify these signatures to ensure requests are authentic.
+Every outbound webhook request includes an HMAC-SHA256 signature.
+Verify it to ensure requests are authentic.

 Request Headers